Skip to main content

 What is a levy lid lift?

-The purpose of a lid lift is to allow additional property taxes to be collected at a time when the levy limit in Chapter 84.55 of the Revised Code of Washington (RCW) is the effective legal constraint to increasing property taxes.
-A levy limit may be exceeded when authorized by a majority of the voters voting on a proposition to “lift the lid” of the levy limit as described in RCW 84.55.050.
-For more information, see Section 458-19-045 of the Washington Administrative Code.
+The purpose of a lid lift is to allow additional property taxes to be collected when the amount allowable has been reached under the City’s levy authority.
+A levy limit may be exceeded when authorized by a majority of the voters voting on a proposition to “lift the lid” of the levy limit as described in the Revised Code of Washington 84.55.050.
+For Proposition 4, in the first year, there is a $0.41/1,000 increase; this is the amount allowable under what Vancouver has left under its levy authority.
+For the next five years, the amount raised will be 5% of all the property tax revenue of the city, which is the lid lift.
+For more information on levy lid lifts, see Section 458-19-045 of the Washington Administrative Code.

 When is the election?